Peter Holmes

 Peter Holmes June 23, 2018

 The shape of the backbore can have a profound effect on the performance of a mouthpiece and combinations of size and shape make the tone darker or brighter, raise or lower the pitch in one or more registers, increase or decrease volume.
+As with all other parameters, the backbore’s effects depend in part also on the throat and cup.

 read more